munificent/craftinginterpreters/book/methods-and-initializers.md

-When the user executes a method access, we'll find the closure for that method and wrap it in a new <span name="bound">"bound method"</span> object that tracks the receiver that the method was accessed from.
+When the user executes a method access, we'll find the closure for that method and wrap it in a new <span name="bound">"bound method"</span> object that tracks the instance that the method was accessed from.
 This bound object can be called later like a function.
 When invoked, the VM will do some shenanigans to wire up `this` to point to the receiver inside the method's body.